JSS95/cv2PySide6/README.md

 ## Single image

 `NDArrayLabel` is a label which can directly display `numpy.ndarray` object.
-To display single array, pass it directly to `NDArrayLabel.setArray`
+To display single array, pass it directly to `NDArrayLabel.setArray`.

 ## Video